Afterpay flights and travel guide

 It's like lay-by for online (and in-store) purchases, only you get to take your item home before you finish paying it off.
 You'll have eight weeks from the time of purchase to pay it off before you'll start being charged late fees and have your account paused.

 Which sites offer Afterpay flights?

 Afterpay is currently available with Jetstar for flights and related products including checked luggage, seat selection and in-flight meals.
 Purchases can be up to $1,200 excluding any booking or payment fees and made at least four weeks before departure.

 All Afterpay bookings with Jetstar incur a 1.5% service charge fee of the total booking price.
 This is something new for Afterpay, as its retail merchants don't charge its customers fees for opting to use this payment method.

 Stay tuned for more as details, and Afterpay merchants, as they're secured.

 Are there other companies like Afterpay to book flights?

-Although Afterpay flights are limited to only Jetstar at the moment, there are other sites out there with their own lay-by programs, price-holding and book now pay later options you can use on flights.
+There are other companies like Afterpay along with airlines and travel booking sites with their own lay-by programs, price-holding and book now pay later options you can use on flights.
 Here's a few of them: